microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-large-attachments.md

 ms.prod: "outlook"
 ---

-# Attach large files to Outlook messages (preview)
+# Attach large files to Outlook messages as attachments (preview)

 Depending on the size of the file, you can choose one of two ways to attach a file to a [message](/graph/api/resources/message?view=graph-rest-beta):

-- If the file size is under 4MB, do a single [POST on the attachments navigation property of the message](/graph/api/message-post-attachments?view=graph-rest-beta).
+- If the file size is under 4MB, you can do a single [POST on the attachments navigation property of the message](/graph/api/message-post-attachments?view=graph-rest-beta).
 The successful `POST` response includes the ID of the file attached to the message.
 - If the file size is between 3MB and 150MB, create an upload session, iteratively use `PUT` to upload ranges of bytes of the file until you have uploaded the entire file.
-The final successful `PUT` response includes a URL with the attachment ID.
+A header in the final successful `PUT` response includes a URL with the attachment ID.

 This article uses an example to illustrate the second approach.
-The example uses an upload session to add a large file attachment over 3MB (3,483,322 bytes) to a specific message.
+The example creates and uses an upload session to add a large file attachment (of size over 3MB) to a specific message.
 Upon successfully uploading the entire file, it gets a URL that contains an ID for the file attachment, with which it can do other operations such as getting the file attachment metadata.

 ## Step 1: Create an upload session

 [Create an upload session](/graph/api/attachment-createuploadsession?view=graph-rest-beta) to attach a file to a message.
 Specify the file in the input parameter **AttachmentItem**.

 A successful operation returns `HTTP 201 Created` and a new [uploadSession](/graph/api/resources/uploadsession?view=graph-rest-beta) instance, which contains an opaque URL that you can use in subsequent `PUT` operations to upload portions of the file.
+The **uploadSession** provides a temporary storage location where the bytes of the file are saved until you have uploaded the complete file.

 The opaque URL, returned in the **uploadUrl** property of the **uploadSession**, is pre-authenticated and contains the appropriate authorization token for subsequent `PUT` queries in the `https://outlook.office.com` domain.
 That token expires by **expirationDateTime**.
 Do not customize this URL for the `PUT` operations.

 The **uploadSession** object in the response also includes the **nextExpectedRanges** property, which indicates the initial upload starting location should be byte 0.

-The **uploadSession** provides a temporary storage location where the bytes of the file are saved until you have uploaded the complete file.

 ### Example request: create an upload session
 <!-- {